The #1 Misconception About Tinnitus

 Our research has revealed that combining migraine interventions with standard tinnitus treatments can accelerate tinnitus recovery.
 We're reaching 85-90% success rates with the protocols used at NeuroMed.
 The reason why most other treatment programs fail is that they ignore the migraine process that drives and amplifies the tinnitus.

 This is the problem with ear-centric approaches to treating tinnitus.
 They’re falling for the #1 misconception about tinnitus.
-Tinnitus masking alone, tinnitus retraining therapy, hearing aids, and bimodal stimulation devices (like Lenire) will always fall short because they’re only treating part of the problem.
-For true success, the migraine process in the brain must also be addressed.
+Tinnitus masking alone, tinnitus retraining therapy (like Treble Health), hearing aids, and bimodal stimulation devices (like Lenire) will always fall short because they’re only treating part of the problem.
+For true success, brain reactivity and the migraine process must also be addressed.

 At NeuroMed, we offer true comprehensive tinnitus care.
 We use a research-based integrative medicine approach to treat tinnitus, ensuring accelerated recovery and providing remarkable outcomes.
 Moreover, our program empowers you to pinpoint and address the root cause of your tinnitus, offering a lifelong solution to the problem.